AndrusAsumets/supershy-client/README.md

 * Uses sshuttle underneath to VPN all your system-wide TCP traffic through VPS.
 It appears to be leaking IPv6 requests though, so make sure to have connection killswitch enabled at all times.
+* Also has support for creating HTTP and SOCKS5 proxies.
-* Runs as a daemon process in background, keeps supershy running even after reboot.
+* Runs as a daemon process in background, which keeps supershy running even after reboot.
 * All application's own requests (i.e, towards VPS providers and CloudFlare) will be redirected through SSH tunnels made by the application itself.
 * Has a web-based UI.
+* Has an option to create n number of reserve nodes for making sure you do not connect to the same node twice, therefore reducing the risc of a possible MITM attack happening even more so.

 ### Changelog
 * Upgrading from v0.2.30 to >= v1.0.0 introduces some breaking changes, namely: